oalabi/DiversityOfCode/README.md

 </hr>

-## GetTweets API (culled from Jeffrey Henrique's GetTweets documentation)
+## GetOldTweets API (culled from Jeffrey Henrique's GetTweets documentation)
 - **Tweet:** Model class to give some informations about a specific tweet.

 - id (str)